dragonrider23/rabbithole/README.md

 SSH Portal
 ----------

-To use RabbitHole in conjunction with SSHd it's as easy as adding `ForceCommand /usr/local/bin/rabbithole` to you sshd_config file.
+To use RabbitHole in conjunction with SSHd it's as easy as adding `ForceCommand /usr/local/bin/rabbithole` to your sshd_config file.
 Use this along with Match blocks to have fine grain control on who gets the portal and who gets a normal shell.
 For example, to exempt root from running RabbitHole:

 ```
 Match User !root,*
 ForceCommand /usr/local/bin/rabbithole
 ```

 Now everyone except root will go into the portal.
 Root will drop into a shell like usual.
 Remember to put Match blocks at the END of your config file as any line after will only apply to the matched group.
+Although this can be achieved by adding root (or any user) to the `userBypass` list, it's more efficient to just let the SSH server control who gets the portal and who doesn't.

 Commands
 --------